Fabio Lanzoni: Television and media

 Within 48 hours of arriving in America, Lanzoni "walked into the Ford modelling agency without an appointment and walked out with a contract."
-The following day, he met with Barry McKinley, who Lanzoni called "the biggest photographer in the world" at the time.
-McKinley hired Lanzoni for the launch of Gap Inc. The contract was for $150,000, which was - according to Lanzoni - $30,000 more than what contemporaneous top male models in the world received.
+The following day, he met with Barry McKinley, whom Lanzoni called "the biggest photographer in the world" at the time.
+McKinley hired Lanzoni for the launch of Gap Inc. The contract was for $150,000, which was—according to Lanzoni—$30,000 more than what contemporaneous top male models in the world received.
 Lanzoni considered himself one of the first "really muscular" models, and he began to pose for 15 or 16 book cover photoshoots a day.
 Other early jobs included video shoots for Nintendo.

 Lanzoni claims his first realization of his fame was in 1987, at the age of 28.
 That year, he modeled for romance novel Hearts Aflame by Johanna Lindsey, in a cover painted by Elaine Duillo.
-While dancing in a Miami nightclub, Lanzoni was recognized by 3 women from romance novel covers.
+While dancing in a Miami nightclub, Lanzoni was recognized by three women from his appearance on romance novel covers.
 Prior to the encounter, Lanzoni knew he had taken photos for use in book covers, but had never seen the finished product.
-In a 2021 People interview, Lanzoni recalls:[These] three girls come over and say, 'You look exactly like the guy on our books!'
-I said, 'That's a good pickup line.'
-[After they return to show me the books,] "I go like, 'Oh my God, that's me.'
-It was the first time I saw myself on the cover of the books.More photography and film gigs followed.
+In a 2021 People interview, Lanzoni recalls:[These] three girls come over and say, "You look exactly like the guy on our books!"
+I said, "That's a good pickup line."
+[After they return to show me the books,] I go like, "Oh my God, that's me."
+It was the first time I saw myself on the cover of the books.

+More photography and film roles followed.
 In 1989, Lanzoni appeared as the hero Kuros on the cover of Nintendo game Ironsword: Wizards & Warriors II.
 In 1990, Lanzoni acted as an angel in horror film The Exorcist III.
-In 1991 film Scenes from a Mall, Lanzoni is credited for the role of "Handsome Man."
+In the 1991 film Scenes from a Mall, Lanzoni is credited for the role of "Handsome Man."

 In 1992, Robert Gottlieb of William Morris Agency became Lanzoni's literary agent; Lanzoni became the first bestselling male romance writer to use his real name.
-Lanzoni published Pirate (1993), Rogue (1994), Viking (1994), Comanche (1995), and Champion (1995), all of which were written in collaboration with romance author Eugenia Riley (possibly a pseudonym based on Eugenia ridleyi, a species of flowering plant).
+Lanzoni published Pirate (1993), Rogue (1994), Viking (1994), Comanche (1995), and Champion (1995), all of which were written in collaboration with romance author Eugenia Riley.
 Lanzoni later collaborated with Wendy Corsi Staub to write Dangerous (1996), Wild (1997), and Mysterious (1998).